grain-lang/grain/docs/contributor/data_representations.md

 The module tag tells us which module the record type is defined in, and the type tag tells us which type in the module this record corresponds to.

-The length is **untagged**, but all other elements are regular Grain values, even the tags.
+The value tag and length are **untagged**, but all other elements are regular Grain values.

 ### Algebraic Data Types (ADTs)